JTMMartins/jsonMask/README.md

 	  "endTime": 1441969750317
 	}

-let's say we want to mask the totalSize on the result Array.
+let's say we want to mask the totalSize value on the result Array.

 We start by defining a list of the Masks, specifying that the path is ***resultSet/Result*** and the key to mask is ***totalSize**